Organic Weed Management: How to Keep Your Garden Weed-Free Naturally

 7. Invest in the Right Tools

-Weeding doesn’t have to be backbreaking or time-consuming—if you have the right tools.
+Weeding doesn’t have to be backbreaking or time-consuming.
+If you have the right tools.
 From precision knives to long-handled hoes, there’s a tool for every type of weeding job.

 Essential Tools for Organic Weed Management: